qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 Now all attempts to login as the `git` user on the host will be forwarded to the docker - including the `SSH_ORIGINAL_COMMAND`.
 We now need to set-up SSH authentication on the host.

-We will do this by leveraging the [SSH AuthorizedKeysCommand](administration/command-line.md#keys) to match the keys against those accepted by Gitea.
+We will do this by leveraging the [SSH AuthorizedKeysCommand](administration/command-line.md#keys) to match the keys against those accepted by RIA Hub.

 Add the following block to `/etc/ssh/sshd_config`, on the host: